tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/CODESTYLE.md

 ## Variable naming

-- Variables always start with a lowercase.
+- Variables always start with a lowercase after the "m_".
-- private variables start with a "m_"
+- private or protected variables start with a "m_"

 ## Function/Methode naming